Birds

 Traps

 A modified Australian crow trap can catch large numbers of starlings when supplied with appropriate bait.
 Trapping may significantly reduce local flocks of starlings in early summer; i.e. cherry harvest season.
 However, trapping is of little use in reducing migratory flocks of starlings in late summer.
 Care must be taken to release any non-target bird species.
-For information on the Starling Control Program for the Okanagan Similkameen and to contact a local professional trapper, visit the BC Grapegrowers Association web site or contact the office 1-877-762-4652 toll free.
+For information on the Starling Control Program for the Okanagan Similkameen and to contact a local professional trapper, visit the BC GrapeGrowers' Association website or contact the office 1-877-762-4652 toll free.

 Repellents

 Cane Sugar can help repel bird feeding on cherries.
 Apply 8 pounds per acre with a low water volume (80 to 150 gallons per acre).
 Start the applications before the birds start feeding and re-apply about once a week until harvest.
+Additionally AVIAN migrate (Methyl Anthranilate) is a registered bird repellent for cherries.

 Other Methods